capaj/proxy-recorder/README.md

 var proxyR = require('proxy-recorder');
 proxyR.rec(opts);	//fires up a proxy to github which records any response going trough
 //and then for testing
-proxyR.mock(opts)	// recorded message is retrived from filesystem based on url and body of the message and mocked server sends the fixture back
+proxyR.mock(opts)	// recorded message is retrieved from filesystem based on url and body of the message and mocked server sends the fixture back
 ```

 ##Other projects